CSCfi/NOCOS/usecases/landfastice/README.md

-# Use Case: Landfast Ice Occurances
+# Use Case: Landfast Ice

 ## Description